 Historic Buildings

-There are many historic buildings in the Hartfield and District area other than the churches, schools and locations covered by other headings.
-Early original pictures and, hopefully, up to date comparison pictures will provide a time line of the passing years.
-The site will start with early original pictures that are generally available and, where possible the modern picture may be added.
-Several of these properties have important histories and many have illustrious occupants
+There are many historic buildings in the Hartfield and District area, other than the churches, schools and locations covered by other headings such as the High Street and Church Street.
+Early original pictures and up to date comparison pictures should provide a time line of the passing years.
+Several of these properties have important histories and many have had illustrious occupants.

 These two early pictures show Bolebroke or Bolebrook Castle with its magnificent Gatehouse in a very decrepit state.
 The main building can be seen to the right and behind the stable building with a substantial set of chimneys.
 In the first picture the building looks very much unused just one side of a farmyard whereas there are two figures standing by the entrance in the second